 Whether or not you get a subsidy, signing up for a plan from the marketplace is the same.
 You have to wait until Open Enrollment in order to choose a new plan.
-For 2019, that’s the period from Nov.
-1 to Dec.
-15. Whichever plan you choose will go into effect starting on Jan.
+For 2021 plans, that’s the period from Nov.
+1, 2020, to Dec.
+15, 2020 (longer in some states).
+Whichever plan you choose will go into effect starting on Jan.
 1 of the next calendar year.

 The only way to sign up for a health plan outside of Open Enrollment is if you qualify for Special Enrollment.
 Special Enrollment is available to people who experience a qualifying life event (QLE).
 This is a major change to your life, such as getting married or divorced, having a baby, or starting work for a new employer.